Expert Slide and Photo Scanning Since 2002

 Once we receive your order, if you change any part of your order, you must document that change specifically and in an email or snail mail and do it before we create disks.
 Example: If you change from one type of disk format to another format and decide you want or don't want music on your disk, you must specifically state this desire, otherwise no music is usually our default setting.
 Please do not assume anything.
 We have a lot of options on our order form for a reason.
 If you want to make a change, read the order form to understand what your options are and then specifically ask for the options you want.
 If you have a question, please ask.
 If you want a change before disks are created, we will be glad to help you.
 We want you to get what you want.
 Please confirm any changes discussed on the phone in an email or snail mail.

 We have kept backup copies of all image scans since 2002.
 They are on backup hard drives.
-If you run into a problem with your disks or images, in the future, we very likely will be able to restore your images for you.
+If you run into a problem with your disks or images, in the future, we very likely will be able to restore your images for you but, we can't guarantee it.
 There is a charge for restoration from backup.
 We urge everyone to make their own backup copies and keep those copies somewhere other than your home.